cezarykluczynski/ComicCMS2/README.md

 ## Revision control
 This repository was originally started as a Mercurial repository, for learning purposes.
-It can be used Git and Mercurial alike.
+It can be used with Git and Mercurial alike.
 It has both .gitignore and .hgignore files.

 ## Requirements